fraca992/IceCream-Runner/Documenti/[ICR] - Func Doc.md

 - When a SP ends up behind the PC and is not visible anymore, it needs to be destroyed *along all the `items` it contains!* ---> `Level Manager`
 - There must always be N SPs, so when one is destroyed a new one is spawned ---> `Level Manager`
 - the `Street`, made by SPs, must move at a variable speed uniformly ---> `Level Manager`
+- The cell need to compute the Cell `Coordinates` each times they're required ---> `Street Properties`

 ---